adhikarisudip/portfolio/README.md

-This is a template of portfolio created using the javascript and bootstrap.
+This is a web template of portfolio created using the javascript and bootstrap.